 Short Riddles and Brain Teasers

 44.)
-What word becomes shorter when you add two letters to it?
+What word becomes shorter when you add two letters?

 Short.